SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ~~~
 {: .output}

-Functions may have default values for parameters.
+To define a function, we use `def`, followed by the name of the function and its **parameters** in brackets.
+Just like with other code blocks (like `for` and `if`), we use a colon to signify the body of the function and indent the body by four spaces.

+Note that we used the word **argument** when we were calling a function, but **parameter** when we were defining one.
+The parameters of a function are the names of the variables which are created inside the function to accept its input data.
+The arguments of a function are the values that we give to a function when we call it, to put into its parameters.

+Sometimes, it's useful for a parameter to have a default value.
 When we call a function, parameters with default values can be used in one of three ways:

 1. We can use the default value, by not providing our own value
-2. We can provide our own value in the way we have previously
+2. We can provide our own value in the normal way
 3. We can provide a value in the form of a **named argument** - arguments which are not named are called **positional arguments**

 ~~~